fbpx

 Add the grated ginger to the skillet and stir in all the spices: ground coriander seeds, cumin, garam masala, and curry powder.
 Adjust the heat of your curry with chili powder (optional).
 Toast all the spices for 1-2 minutes.

-aromatics and spices for the bean curry in a large skillet
+Aromatics and spices for the bean curry are becoming fragrant in a large skillet.

 Step 3: Simmering